bhargavvarmasagi/GDP-Team04/README.md

 Created a page "About the developers", added team members details and added the page link to main wiki page.Discussed about project charter with team members.

-Documented the minutes from the client meeting:- (9/6/24) I have Updated the client meeting minutes details on the wiki pages, including comprehensive notes from the meeting held on 9/4/2024.
+Documented the minutes from the client meeting:- (9/6/24) I have Updated the client meeting minutes details on the wiki pages, including comprehensive notes from the meeting held today 9/4/2024.

 Problem Statement: (9/6/24) <br>
 Drafted the problem statement, detailing the inefficiencies in the client’s existing process without suggesting solutions.
 Added the page to the main wiki with a focus on clarity and thoroughness.